+This blog started out with the dream of living in France — set off by a visit to a beautiful old farmhouse on one of Languedoc’s most celebrated vineyards, Daumas Gassac.
 I was there as a magazine writer travelling with a television crew filming a programme about this gorgeous region of France.

-You’d think a person would remember making the momentous decision many years later to pack up the family and move to France for a year as a kind of belated OE (the classic New Zealand “Overseas Experience”).
+You’d think a person would remember making the momentous decision to pack up the family and move to France for a year as a kind of belated OE (the classic New Zealand “Overseas Experience”).
 Yet I can’t remember a particular moment where we decided.
 The dream to live in France just became part of who we were.

 One day, we started telling people.
 Another day we started taking French classes.
 Another day we started researching places to live, schools for the children, visa requirements, travel arrangements.